elementary/website/docs/human-interface-guidelines.md

 ### Metaphors

-If you're creating an icon for a hardware device or a file type (such as those for MimeType or Device icons), its shape is typically a visual representation of its real-world counterparts.
+If you're creating an icon for a hardware device or a file type (such as those for MIME-type or Device icons), its shape is typically a visual representation of its real-world counterparts.
 For example, the icon for a camera is a stylized camera.

 <div style="width:100%;display:inline-block;text-align:center;">
 	<img title="Camera icon" class="hig-icon" src="/images/docs/human-interface-guidelines/icons/64/camera-photo.svg" alt="Camera icon">